glytoucan/glytoucan/system/registration_flow.md

 ### Data Flow

-A new graph will be used to store draft data for the initial user content.
+A separate RDF triplestore will be used to store draft data for the initial user content.
 This data is not public through the repository website, and should be considered unpublished information.
 When a user inputs data to register(such as a glycan sequence string) via the website or client/REST API, the information is stored immediately in RDF.
-A Resource Entry is also created to relate the information to the user.
+A log entry is also created to relate the information to the user.

 ```sequence
 User->GlyTouCan: User submits structure